Somdit/PianoSheets/README.md

 This repository holds piano sheets transcribed and arranged by me, mostly from the **IDOL@MASTER** series.

 You are welcome to use them for your own practice, playing, and performances.
-I’ll be absolutely delightful If you reference me,
+I’ll be absolutely delightful if you reference me,

 but please understand that **redistribution** and **commercial use** are not allowed.